juxt/astro-website/src/pages/blog/journal-2019.05.1.md

 resource, a `WWW-Authenticate` header is sent containing the option of
 \"Basic\", which your browser interprets to show you a prompt.

-There's lots more to consider for the [yada]{.yada} 1.3 auth, and we'll cover some of it in the next post.
+There's lots more to consider for the yada 1.3 auth, and we'll cover some of it in the next post.

 We also released a new 1.3-alpha with media-type suffix support.
 This